drivendataorg/hakuna-madata/README.md

 In the Hakuna Ma-Data Challenge, participants built models to tag species from a new trove of camera trap imagery provided by the Snapshot Serengeti project.
 But that's not all!
 This was a new kind of DrivenData challenge, where competitors packaged everything needed to do inference and submitted that for containerized execution on Azure.
 By leveraging Microsoft Azure's cloud computing platform and Docker containers, the competition infrastructure moved one step closer to translating participants’ innovation into impact.

 ## What's in this Repository

 This repository contains code provided by leading competitors in the [Hakuna Ma-data: Identify Wildlife on the Serengeti with AI for Earth](https://www.drivendata.org/competitions/59/camera-trap-serengeti/) DrivenData challenge.
+Code for all winning solutions are open source under the MIT License.

-#### Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).
+**Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**

 ## Winning Submissions